menu

 Living in Gillette

 Gillette is a medium-sized city located in the state of Wyoming.
-With a population of 33,264 people and eight constituent neighborhoods, Gillette is the third largest community in Wyoming.
+With a population of 33,264 people and eight associated neighborhoods, Gillette is the third largest community in Wyoming.

 Gillette is a somewhat ethnically-diverse city.
 The people who call Gillette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gillette residents report their race to be White, followed by Native American.
-Gillette also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.05% of the city’s residents.
-Important ancestries of people in Gillette include German, Irish, English, Norwegian, and Swedish.
+Important ancestries of people in Gillette include German, Irish, English, Norwegian, and French.

 The most common language spoken in Gillette is English.
 Other important languages spoken here include Spanish and Pacific Island languages.